Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 If the ally/team members don’t have names yet, pick them now.
 Decide what their background is too, how they look, and any special skills they bring.

-**GAIN A HAVEN LIKE [[THE EXPERT]] HAS**
+**GAIN A HAVEN LIKE [[The Expert]] HAS**

 You get a haven.
-When you take this, it will tell you how many options you can pick from the list in [[the Expert]] playbook.
+When you take this, it will tell you how many options you can pick from the list in [[The Expert]] playbook.

 Decide how you got the haven, and where it is.

 **ADD AN OPTION TO YOUR HAVEN**

-Select a new haven option from the list in [[the Expert]] playbook.
+Select a new haven option from the list in [[The Expert]] playbook.
 You have added this facility to your haven.

 Don’t bother taking this improvement if you don’t have a haven!